 Shingles vaccine

-After your 50th birthday, your health care provider will start discussing several routine screenings and vaccinations that you may have never thought about before.
-The shingles vaccine is important for keeping you healthy as you age.
+Find a doctorAfter you turn 50, your health care provider will start discussing several routine screenings and vaccinations that you’ll want to consider as you age.
+This includes the shingles vaccine which is important for keeping you healthy as you age.

 At Advocate Health Care, our preventive care team offers all the routine vaccines you need in convenient locations throughout the Chicago metro area.
 We give you the tools you need to stay well in the long term.